snakee0101/shop/README.md

 7. run "php artisan migrate"
 8. run "php artisan db:seed"
 9. run a website - "php artisan serve", "npm run watch"

+## Issues

+For some reason dataTables plugin doesn't work in chrome - so view this site in firefox.